Sapta98/Agentic-FEM/README.md

 - **Business Logic**: Simulation management and mesh processing
 - **Data Layer**: Mesh generation and PDE solving
 - **Integration**: GMSH for meshing, FEniCS for solving, VTK.js for visualization

+### Startup behavior and frontend dependencies

+- `start.sh` keeps console output minimal and will:
+  - Ensure Python requirements are installed quietly
+  - If `node_modules` is missing, run a quiet `npm ci` (or `npm install`) and copy VTK.js into `frontend/static/js/`
+  - Start Uvicorn on port 8080

+### Environment configuration

+- Use a `.env` file (see any `*.env.example` in the repo) to configure secrets or runtime settings as needed.

+## Notes

+- VTK.js is downloaded and copied locally by the startup script; CDN loading is not enabled at this time.
+- Set your OpenAI API key in `nlp_parser/src/.env` (e.g., `OPENAI_API_KEY=...`) before running the NLP-driven flows.

 ## License